 An HDMI Extender Over Coax without additional transmitters or receivers is a One-To-One HDMI extender.

-NOTE: Control of transmitters and receivers in multiple in and out applications is solely via the 8-DIP switches on each unit.
+NOTE: Control of transmitters and receivers in multiple in and out applications are solely via the 8-DIP switches on each unit.
 There is no remote control.

 WolfPack™ HDMI Extender Over Coax Features:

-The use of digital TV communication protocol, anti interference and error correction capability is very
+- The use of digital TV communication protocol, anti-interference and error correction capability is extraordinarily strong.

-Installs in minutes.
-Analog monitor system upgrade to HD systems can continue to use the original
+- Installs in minutes.
+Analog monitor system upgrade to HD systems can continue to use the original connector and cable.

 The HDMI Extender Over Coax provides digital coding processing for HDMI signal with DTV technology.
 No fiber and no special training required as well as you don't have the limitations on distance like you find in HDMI cabling and HD-SDI systems.